ibexa/documentation-user/docs/organizing_the_site.md

     Therefore, it's always best to discuss the need for new Content Types with the administrator of your website to make sure whether they need to add it to the configuration.

+!!! note "Deleting Content Types"

+    You can delete a Content Type only when there are no Content items that belong to it.
+    This includes Content items that are still in the Trash.

 ## Users

 Users in eZ Platform are treated the same way as other Content items.